 At Square we have a saying that you’re the owner of your career, you should be your own

 ).
 I wanted that ethos to live prominently in the doc.
 This Hype section is the

 je ne sais quoi

-of the Career Development Hub, a place that’s just for the employee to collect bits and bobs of feedback, self reflection, and accomplishment to highlight for their manager— Slack screenshots of praise, etc. It’s a repository, of sorts, and should be added to at random, when things come up.
-I encourage everyone on my team to add to their hype docs regularly.
+of the 1-on-1 Toolkit, a place that’s just for the employee to collect bits and bobs of feedback, self reflection, and accomplishment to highlight for their manager— Slack screenshots of praise, etc. It’s a repository, of sorts, and should be added to at random, when things come up.
+I encourage everyone on my team to add to their hype pages regularly.

 Remember you have resources.

 Finally, there’s a page for the employee to access